fredemmott/HTCC/docs/dcs-world/README.md

 There doesn't appear to be a way to disable 'touch to interact'; be careful not to accidentally touch the controls.
 This is especially problematic for the fire suppression pull handles in the A10C.

+If accidental control interactions are a problem, switch to 'Virtual Touch Screen' mode - though you will then need to use a mouse for menus.

 ## Controls

 - 'left click'/index finger pinch to thumb: left click/VR thumbstick down